What is Parental Alienation?

 As such, the court’s authority does not intimidate them, but rather they work hard to ensure the court punishes the other parent – a drastic form of obsessed parental alienation.

-Nonetheless, the court in Singapore makes decisions in the child’s welfare and best interests and will ensure that mediation and other forms of methods are recommended to reconcile the parents to the best of its ability.
+Nonetheless, the court in Singapore makes decisions in the child’s welfare and best interests and will ensure that mediation and other forms of methods are recommended to reconcile the parents to the best of their ability.

 Should the court find that either parent poses a threat to the child physically or mentally, strict actions will be taken to ensure that the child is brought up in a safe environment, even if this requires the need to place the child in a foster home.